 - Each group must furnish their own supplies and refreshments.

-- If a room is divided and 2 groups are meeting at the same time, each group is expected to respect the rights and comforts of the other.
+- If a room is divided and two groups are meeting at the same time, each group is expected to respect the rights and comforts of the other.

 - It is the responsibility of the user to notify the library of cancellation of event at least 24 hours in advance.
 A fee of $15 will be charged for failure to do so.